-Work Injuries Medical Treatment: Preferred Providers And Independent Medical Examinations
+Work Injuries Medical Treatment: Preferred Providers and Independent Medical Examinations

 A critical first step in any Boston workers’ compensation claim is immediate medical attention.
-When the injury is critical and the situation urgent, that means simply getting to the nearest hospital or other treatment facility.
+When the injury is critical and the situation urgent, that means simply getting to the nearest hospital or another treatment facility.

 Injured workers need to know they have the right to choose their own doctor as they continue recovery.
 However, you may soon become familiar with the terms “preferred provider” and “independent medical examination.”

 Most people don’t fully understand their obligations or rights under these provisions.
 But one’s course of action in meeting with these doctors can have a major impact on the future bid to obtain workers’ compensation benefits.

 The information provided here may serve as a general guide, but it’s recommended that workers who are injured or sickened at work seek legal counsel as soon as possible in order to ensure your rights are protected.Preferred Providers

 While workers injured on-the-job in Massachusetts are entitled to seek treatment from their own doctor, they may be required to see one of their employer’s “preferred providers” for the very first visit following an incident or injury.